NixOS/rfcs/README.md

 discussed.
 The Shepherd Team will propose to either accept or reject the RFC after the FCP.

+##### RFC Categories
+In order to do do justice to the different aspects of documents that merit generation of broad community consensus via the RFC process, we classify each RFC as _feature_, _process_ or _informational_.
+All follow the same high-level process as described above, but each category requires a different "mode of discussion", templates, criteria and judgment that it is beneficial to the overall RFC process to identify those categories explicitly.

 ## Process from Creation to Merge

-*In short, to get a major change included in Nix or Nixpkgs, one must first get the RFC merged into the RFC repository as a markdown file under the `rfcs` directory.
-At that point the RFC is accepted and may be implemented with the goal of eventual inclusion into Nix or Nixpkgs.*
+*In short, to get a major change included in Nix, Nixpkgs or the ecosystem, one must first get the RFC merged into the RFC repository as a markdown file under the `rfcs` directory.
+At that point the RFC is accepted and may be implemented with the goal of eventual inclusion into Nix, Nixpkgs or the Ecosystem.

-0. Have a cool idea!
+0. Have a cool idea or an important information!
-1. Fill in the RFC.
-Put care into the details: RFCs that do not present convincing motivation, demonstrate understanding of the impact of the design, or are disingenuous about the drawbacks or alternatives tend to be poorly-received.
-You might want to create a PR in your fork of the RFCs repository to help you flesh it out with a few supporters or chat/video conference with a few people involved in the topic of the RFC.
-2. In case your RFC is a technical proposal, you might want to prepare a prototype of your idea to firstly make yourself aware of potential pitfalls and also help reviewers understand the RFC.
-Code may be able to explain some issues in short.
+1. Identify its category: _feature_, _process_ or _informational_.
+2. Start with the correct template and follow the instructions and comments.
 3. Submit a pull request.
 As a pull request the RFC will receive design feedback from the larger community, and the author should be prepared to revise it in response.